JaimeLynSchatz/railsconf2015/notes/new-speech.md

 But how many of our next generation's Hermione won't be as lucky?
 Where would we be now if other half-bloods or muggle born like Severus Snape [slide: DHH] or Lily Evans [slide: NO IDEA] never made their way through Hogwarts' halls?

+There are great and terrible things just past the horizon.
+We will need every bit of magical talent we can find to face them and we must all look beyond Hogwarts and our old ways of growing magical talent.

 With the threats and challenges looming on the horizon (privacy, security, power), we will need every single shining star and diamond in the rough, working together to both defend and guide us as we move forward.

-Owls are not enough to find the scores [slide: shot of # members on Codecademy]
+Owls are not enough.

+[slide: shot of # members on Codecademy]

 And if we continue reaching out, we will ffind that all kinds of birds can be messengers. [slide: Ada Academy Tweet?
 Or many tweets from different orgs -- bootcamps, FreeCodeCamp, etc]